holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/03_madlibs/lesson_plan.md

     print(name, "knew they could handle", number - 1, animal, "s, but", number, "was one too many") print(name, "ran away very quickly")
     ```
-- Have them do mad-libs in pairs
+- Have them do Mad Libs in pairs
     - Once finish, rotate and do another group's
     - Must have:
         - A variable that take a string and uses it